Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models: Description of the approach

 \subsection{STEP 1:}

 \textbf{Zero-Shot binary classification of sentences to produce unstructured data, i.e. set of sentences containing values for a given property.
-The classification puts sentences in two categories: \emph{positive}, which are sentences containing the data (numerical value for a given property with its corresponding unit), and \emph{negative}, which are sentences \emph{not} containing the data.}\\ Depending on the LLM used, the zero-shot may require as little as just the name of the desired property as the label of the class (name of the property), or require a full prompt phrase (e.g., \texttt{GPT-3/3.5}).
-Since the most recent and powerful LLMs make use of a prompt (e.g., \texttt{GPT-3/3.5}), we focus on that case here.
+The classification puts sentences in two categories: \emph{positive}, which are sentences containing the data (numerical value for a given property with its corresponding unit), and \emph{negative}, which are sentences \emph{not} containing the data.}\\ Depending on the LLM used, the zero-shot may require as little as just the name of the desired property as the label of the class (name of the property), or require a full prompt phrase (e.g., \texttt{GPT-3/3.5/4}).
+Since the most recent and powerful LLMs make use of a prompt (e.g., \texttt{GPT-3/3.5/4}), we focus on that case here.
 The prompt (a single set of words, typically a phrase that makes grammatical sense) given to the model plays an important role.
 The impact of prompts has already been widely observed in NLP-based text to image generation tools (e.g., DALL-E2 \cite{dalle}, MidJourney \cite{midjourney}, Stable Diffusion \cite{stablediffusion}) and a similar situation occurs in the present application.
 Depending on the completeness and phrasing of the prompt, the results for classification may be dramatically different.
 In our experience, however, prompts that do not contain false and misleading information almost always result high recall, and it is mainly the precision that is affected.
 In addition, more complex prompts do not necessarily guarantee a better result and may not be necessary.
+It is worth mentioning that with modern LLMs, other approaches such as one/few-shot (providing a prompt together with one or a few example outputs) or even more complex ways of extracting data, involving multiple subsequent prompts, have been shown to be very effective \cite{gpt3}.
+In this work, however, not only is the zero-shot efficient enough for the classification task, but it is also the simplest, most straightforward to apply and assess its performance, and ensures higher flexibility and transferability to other properties, so the other more complex methods have not been explored.